 This is where long-term thinking comes into play.
 You need to consider the future of your company with every interaction.
 Bosses that yell and talk down to their employees demoralize the team and utterly destroy company culture.
 Good leaders take accountability for their actions and the actions of those that report to them.
 Michael Hyatt, an entrepreneur and life coach, explains, “It means that you accept responsibility for the outcomes expected of you—both good and bad.
 You don’t blame others.”

 This also applies to positive feedback.
 It’s important to acknowledge your team’s achievements.
 The absolute worst thing a leader can do is take credit for an employee’s work, according to 77 percent of workers polled in a Bamboo HR survey.
-Letting your employees know when they perform well and going the extra mile to make that recognition will go a long way to building loyalty on your team.
+Go the extra mile to make that recognition for your team.
+It will go a long way to building loyalty.

 By keeping a level head and following the other steps outlined here, you will ensure success for your company in the long run.